jborjon/jborjon.github.io/notes/about-page-notes.md

 Thanks to my crazy journey, I believe it's now my duty to empower people through first-rate writing, because I want them to crush their goals even if they don't have the time or inclination to write.

-I delight in creating first-rate content that gets readers to take definitive action.
-I love to use my [storytelling](https://hbr.org/2011/03/using-stories-as-a-tool-of-per) experience to persuade.
-Every word and phrase I write has a psychological reason behind it; I write no fluff.
+I delight in creating first-rate content that gets readers to take action.
+I love to use my [storytelling](https://hbr.org/2011/03/using-stories-as-a-tool-of-per) expertise to persuade.

-## The Background
+## My Background

-Through my writing, I've helped some 300 clients---from college students to CEOs---throughout the US improve their personal brands and advance their careers.
+Through my writing, I've helped some 300 clients---from students to CEOs---across the US advance their careers.
 I've written content for several online publications on business, technology, health, career strategy, and other topics.

-I have a bachelor's degree in business management from Brigham Young University--Idaho.
-I also studied computer science and data science at BYU-I.
+I have a B.S. in business management and lots of computer and data science credits from BYU-Idaho.

+I'm blessed with a gift for grammar and spelling; I often spot errors out of the corner of my eye.
+I have native fluency in English and Spanish.

-Through experience, I've learned that being proficient with grammar isn't enough to be a good writer.
-The most important thing is being able to craft a message that resonates with readers' reason and emotions, and gets them to take action.
+But I've learned that *rules alone don't make a great writer.* What does is the ability to craft a message that resonates with readers and gets them to take action.

+That's my focus.

-## The Story
+## My Story

-Growing up in Chile as a Chilean-American, I daydreamed of writing captivating publications and stories one one day.
+Growing up in Chile as a Chilean-American, I daydreamed of writing captivating publications and stories one day.
 I saw myself dazzling audiences with my magnificent command of the English language.

 But there was one problem: I didn't speak English.